-(4) Supplement to the fair value information for financial instruments

-Fair value of financial instruments includes the value calculated rationally in cases where no market price is available, besides the value based on market price.
+(4) Supplement to the fair value information for financial instruments price is available, besides the value based on market price.
 Certain assumptions have been adopted for the calculation, so that the value calculated may not be the same when assumptions that differ from the Group's calculation are adopted.